Curcuma [KER-koo-muh] is an elegant perennial summer plant with over 100 species.

 The ideal temperature range for curcuma to growing curcuma is between 68° – 95° degrees Fahrenheit (20° – 35° C).

 If the temperature drops below 50° degrees Fahrenheit (10° C), the plant suffers.

 Curcumas have intensive water needs as they require well-drained and moist soil to grow.

 Throughout the growing season, the soil must be moist.
-If an area doesn’t receive much rainfall, irrigation is required.
+If an area doesn’t receive much rainfall, irrigation is required to maintain moisture.

 Don’t hesitate to mist the foliage in dry weather, as it helps increase the humidity levels.

 Fertilize in early spring or summer with any general-purpose fertilizer or 20-20-20 soluble fertilizer every month.

 With proper fertilization, the plant produces lovely flowers which are a sight to behold, indeed.

 Make sure to apply fertilizer when transplanting to ensure high yields – avoid overwatering.

 Overwatering turns the leaves yellow.

 It is crucial to water the plant every five to seven days until the canopy is well established.

 Every four or five days, touch the soil with a finger, and if it is dry down about 1½” – 2″ inches, water immediately.

 Keep the soil damp but avoid overdamping at all costs.

 Curcumas are a low-maintenance in the garden.
 All they require is full/partial sun and well-moist soil to flourish.

 However, they need special care and attention during winters as these house plants do not hold well to cold weather.
 If growing in a pot store them in a frost free location.

 During winters, bring the Curcuma container or pot indoors and allow them to enjoy filtered light and high humidity.